 Richardson was released from prison and on May 5, 1989, Reno announced the dismissal of the case.

-Reese, who suffered from Alzheimer’s disease, died in 1992 in the same hospital where Richardson’s children had died in 1967.
+Reese, who suffered from Alzheimer’s disease, died in 1992.
 She was never indicted for the crime.

 - Maurice Possley